blueperf/acmeair-monolithic-java/README.md

 Use maven to build the project
  - git clone https://github.com/prb112/acmeair-monolithic-java
  - cd acmeair-monolithic-java
- - mvn clean package
+ - cd source && mvn clean package && cd ..

-Note, if you are on a mac, you can setup maven using `brew install maven` Note, the tests are commented out as they depend on out of data MongoDb test dependencies.
+Note, if you are on a mac, you can setup maven using `brew install maven` and `dnf install -y maven.noarch java-11-openjdk.x86_64`
+Note, the tests are commented out as they depend on out of data MongoDb test dependencies.

 ### Setup